WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/getDossiersForItem.md

 **Return value** _string[]_

-An array of string representing the found Dossier IDs.
+An Array of String representing the found Dossier IDs.

 ## Description